plone/plone.recipe.zope2instance/README.rst

       subject [My domain error] [%(hostname)s] %(line)s
     </mailing-logger>

+  You will need to add `mailinglogger` to your buildout's egg section to make this work.

 z2-log
   The filename for the Z2 access log.
 Defaults to var/log/${partname}-Z2.log.
   Setting this value to 'disable' will make the <logger access> section to be omitted,